Compact Complex Manifolds with Small Gauduchon Cone: Introduction

 $ $

-It will be shown by means of examples in section \ref{section:sGG-other} that both implications on the last line in diagram $(\star\star)$ are strict, while the sGG and the super sG classes are unrelated (cf. Proposition \ref{unrelated-sGG-super-sG}) and so are the balanced and the sGG classes (cf. Proposition \ref{unrelated-sGG-balanced-Frolicher}).
+It will be proved in section \ref{section:sGG-other} that both implications on the last line in diagram $(\star\star)$ are strict, while the sGG and the super sG classes are unrelated (cf. Proposition \ref{unrelated-sGG-super-sG}) and so are the balanced and the sGG classes (cf. Proposition \ref{unrelated-sGG-balanced-Frolicher}).
 Thus, the class of sGG manifolds investigated in this work is new.

-In connection with the second step of the strategy outlined above, recall the by now classical definition of the pseudo-effective cone of a compact complex manifold $X$ (cf. [Dem92])\!\!:

-where one bears in mind that the Bott-Chern cohomology, much like all the other familiar cohomologies, can be computed using either smooth differential forms or currents.
-On the other hand, under the duality (see e.g. [Pop13b])\!\!: